courthub74/HTML-crashcourse/README.md

-# HTML-crashcourse
+# HTML-CSS crashcourse
-Some very basics with HTML
+Some very basics with HTML and CSS elements